 In most cases, you can use the New Availability Group Wizard to complete all of the tasks require to create and configure an availability group.
 However, you might need to complete some of the tasks manually.

-Before creating an availability group, verify that the instances of SQL Server that host availability replicas reside on different Windows Server Failover Clustering (WSFC) node within the same WSFC failover cluster.
-Also, verify that each of the server instance meets all other Always On Availability Groups prerequisites.
+If you are using a Windows Server Failover Cluster (WSFC) cluster type to host availability group, verify that the instances of SQL Server that host the availability replicas rside on different cluster servers (or nodes) within the same WSFC.
+Also, verify that each of the server instances meets all other Always On availability groups prerequisites.
 For more information, we strongly recommend that you read Prerequisites, Restrictions, and Recommendations for Always On Availability Groups (SQL Server).

 If a server instance that you select to host an availability replica is running under a domain user account and does not yet have a database mirroring endpoint, the wizard can create the endpoint and grant CONNECT permission to the server instance service account.
 However, if the SQL Server service is running as a built-in account, such as Local System, Local Service, or Network Service, or a nondomain account, you must use certificates for endpoint authentication, and the wizard will be unable to create a database mirroring endpoint on the server instance.
 In this case, we recommend that you create the database mirroring endpoints manually before you launch the New Availability Group Wizard.